khanshoaib3/minecraft-access/doc/SET_UP.md

 ## For Linux

-Currently there is no corresponding independent tutorial for Linux.
+Currently, there is no corresponding independent tutorial for Linux.
 You can refer to [the Windows installation tutorial](/doc/SET_UP_ON_WINDOWS.md) to purchase, download, and install the game.
 I'm not sure how to install Fabric on Linux (but I'm sure it's easier than choosing to install Forge), so you need to [google it](https://www.google.com/search?q=install+minecraft+fabric+on+linux) by yourself, sorry.
 Next you can download the required mod files by referring to the tutorial and put them into mod directory.